AAO Renewal Information

 The renewal process

-Twelve weeks before expiry, the AAO Coordinator (Meat) will contact the AAO’s employer via letter to let them know their appointment/s are coming to an end.
-The renewal form and a copy of this fact sheet will be enclosed.
+Twelve weeks before expiry, the AAO Coordinator (Meat) will contact the AAO’s employer via email to let them know their appointment/s are coming to an end.
+The renewal form will be attached to the email for the AAO and their employer to complete.

-Completed renewal forms and all the necessary documents (originals or certified copies) should be posted to the AAO Coordinator at the address below.
+Completed renewal forms and all the necessary documents (certified copies) should be emailed to the AAO Coordinator at AAO.

-If the applicant is no longer working as an AAO their employer should complete the renewal form as appropriate and return it to the AAO Coordinator along with their ID card.
+If the applicant is no longer working as an AAO their employer should notify the AAO Coordinator via email and return the AAOs ID card to the address below.

 AAO Coordinator (Meat)